sffjunkie/astral-ts/README.md

 </dl>

-Astral also comes with a geocoder containing a local database that allows you to look up information for a small set of locations
+Astral also comes with a geocoder containing a local database that allows you to look up information for a small set of locations,
 [new locations can be added](#additional_locations).

 ## Examples